muqaddaskhan1/smart-study-planner-ai/README.md

 - Logout button in the navbar and settings
 - Each user's data is isolated and private

-### AI Study Plan Generator
+### AI Study Plan Generator (Powered by Google Gemini)
+- Uses the **Google Gemini 1.5 Flash** model to generate personalized day-by-day study schedules
-- Generates a personalized day-by-day study schedule from three inputs: subject name, exam date, and daily study hours
+- Takes 6 inputs: subject name, exam date, daily study hours, weak subjects, preferred study time, and break preferences
-- Supports 9 subjects with topic-specific templates: Mathematics, Biology, Biochemistry, English, Computer Science, Physics, Chemistry, History, and Economics
-- Falls back to a generic template for any unrecognized subject
+- Adapts topics and task difficulty to any subject — no hardcoded topic lists
+- Prioritizes weak subjects earlier in the schedule and allocates more time to them
+- Respects the student's preferred study time and break style when structuring tasks
 - Divides the plan into 5 progressive phases: Foundation, Practice, Deep Dive, Review, and Assessment
 - Automatically schedules rest days (Sundays) for plans longer than 10 days
 - Schedules full mock exams in the final 2 days for plans longer than 5 days
-- Adjusts the number of daily tasks based on available study hours (1–4 tasks per day)
+- Returns AI-generated study tips alongside the plan

 ### Study Progress Tracking
 - Progress is saved permanently to the database and survives page refreshes